top of page

 Rita questions the body in relation to borders, oppression and displacement and focuses on intersectional racial and gender-based discrimination from the point of view of a feminist Arab non-conforming woman.

-As Rita approaches the digital and virtual world as an alternative form of public art, she has been delving into collaborative and activism work through her two dimensional illustrations and comics work for politically and socially engaged Arab online platforms, and now she works as a graphic designer at Al-Jumhuriyah.net.
-Rita is the founder and creator of “Her dinosaurs Diary” feminist comics online platform, and the Co-founder of “Radical Care Lab”; Process based public art collective.
+Rita extends her practice into digital and virtual spaces, approaching them as contemporary forms of public space.
+Through illustration and comics, she engages in collaborative and activist work with politically and socially engaged Arab online platforms.
+She is a graphic designer at Al-Jumhuriyah.net, the founder and creator of Her Dinosaur’s Diary, a feminist online comics platform, and the co-founder of Radical Care Lab, a process-based public art collective.

 © Gloria Jurado